wildonion/gem/README.md

 ## 🧐 WrapUps

+* to all gorgeous admins, **if you don't want to set a new password for a user then don't pass that field to the request body**.

 * the generated cookie inside the response of the conse panel admin and user login APIs is in form `<JWT>::<SHA256_OF_LOGIN_TIME>`.

 * admin and user login APIs of conse panel returns a response which contains the generated cookie for the user in which we can use the first part of `::` sign, as the **JWT** to send authorized requests in postman and swagger UI.